 Here are some great things being noted about Omaha!

-- Money Magazine rated Omaha as one of the nation's Top 10 best big cities to live in.
-(Money Magazine)
+- Money Magazine rated Omaha as one of the nation's Top 100 Best Places to Live.
+(Money Magazine, 2012)

 Nebraska posted the seventh highest growth in real income in the nation among "Income Growth Leaders" (U.S. Census Bureau; 2008 data released in 2009)